Okounkov bodies and Seshadri constants: Introduction

+\begin{rem} In \cite{LM}, they use ``admissible flags'' instead of local coordinate systems.
+Essentially, there is no difference if $>$ is the lexicographic order.
+Local coordinate systems are used in \cite{BC} for instance. \end{rem}

-On the other hand, Demailly \cite{De} defined an interesting invariant, Seshadri constant, which measures the local positivity of a nef line bundle at a point (or more generally, along a closed subscheme) on a projective variety.
-Seshadri constants relate to jet separations of adjoint bundles, Ross-Thomas' slope stabilities of polarized varieties \cite{RT}, Gromov width (an invariant in symplectic geometry) \cite{MP}, and so on.
-Since Seshadri constants have a lower semicontinuity, the Seshadri constant of a nef line bundle is constant for the very general choice of the point.
-Thus we can consider that Seshadri constants at very general points measure the global positivity of line bundles somehow.
+On the other hand, Demailly \cite{De} defined an interesting invariant, Seshadri constant, which measures the local positivity of an ample line bundle at a point.
+Seshadri constants relate to jet separation of adjoint bundles, Ross-Thomas' slope stabilities of polarized varieties \cite{RT}, Gromov width (an invariant in symplectic geometry) \cite{MP}, and so on.
 Nakamaye \cite{Na} defined Seshadri constants at very general points for big line bundles.
 For a detailed treatment of Seshadri constants, we refer the reader to \cite[Chapter 5]{La} or \cite{BDH+}.

+We extend the notion of Seshadri constants slightly.
+Usually, Seshadri constants are defined in a numerical way.
+However, we adopt an equivalent definition in terms of jet separation since we treat graded linear series in this paper.